simoneeejw/CW2025/README.md

   - `.piece-rect`: Individual brick cells with glow effects
   - `.info-box`: Sidebar status containers
   - `.bottom-bar`: Control panel at bottom
+  - `.player-label`: Player identification in multiplayer mode
+  - `.winner-label`: Winner announcement styling
+  - `.new-game-button`: Green gradient button for restarting
 - **Separation of Concerns**: Visual styling completely separated from Java logic, allowing designers to modify appearance without touching code
 - **Maintainability**: Single source of truth for all visual properties; changes propagate throughout the application
 - **Performance**: CSS styles compiled and cached by JavaFX for optimal rendering

 **Technical Advantage**: This architecture allows for future theme expansion by creating alternate CSS files without modifying Java code.
 The current light classic theme could be easily complemented with dark, neon, or retro variants by swapping stylesheets.

+### 9. Consistent Window Sizing (UI Enhancement)
+**Description**: Standardized the gameplay window dimensions to match the main menu for a seamless user experience.

+**Implementation Details**:
+- **Window Dimensions**: Both main menu and gameplay windows now use 650px width and 700px height
+- **Minimum Size Constraints**: Added setMinWidth(500) and setMinHeight(600) to prevent window squeezing
+- **Centering**: Windows automatically center on screen for optimal positioning
+- **Consistency**: Eliminates jarring size changes when transitioning between menu and game

+**User Benefit**: Provides a smooth, professional transition between application states without visual disruption.

+### 10. Next Block Preview (Gameplay Enhancement)
+**Description**: Added a preview box in the sidebar showing the next tetromino that will appear after the current piece locks.

+**Implementation Details**:
+- **UI Component**: Added "Next Block" label and 4x4 GridPane in the sidebar
+- **Data Integration**: Utilizes ViewData.getNextBrickData() to display upcoming piece
+- **Real-time Updates**: Preview updates automatically when new pieces are generated
+- **Visual Design**: Matches game board styling with proper colors and rounded corners
+- **Positioning**: Placed below the held block section for logical flow

+**User Benefit**: Allows players to plan ahead by seeing what piece is coming next, improving strategic gameplay and reducing surprises.

+### 11. Hold/Reserve Function with 'R' Key (Gameplay Enhancement)
+**Description**: Implemented a hold mechanic where players can store the current falling piece and swap it with the held piece using the 'R' key.

+**Implementation Details**:
+- **Key Binding**: Changed hold key from 'C' to 'R' for better accessibility
+- **UI Component**: Added "Held Block" label and 4x4 GridPane above the next block preview
+- **Swap Logic**: Pressing 'R' swaps current piece with held piece, or holds current piece if none held
+- **Visual Feedback**: Held piece displayed in sidebar with same styling as game board
+- **State Management**: Integrated with existing ViewData.getHeldBrickData() system

+**User Benefit**: Adds strategic depth by allowing players to save pieces for later use, enabling better planning around difficult piece sequences.

 ## Implemented but Not Working Properly
 None.
 All implemented features are functioning correctly, including the recently added progressive levels, power-ups, and ghost piece.